Welcome Discount for Every New Teacher

 In the 10th century BC, Olympia became a centre for the worship of Zeus.
 In ancient times the beautiful site was full of wild olive trees, poplars, oaks, pines and plane trees and it was these trees that gave the centre of the sanctuary the name Altis, meaning alsos (grove).
 The Altis comprised the main religious buildings, temples and votive offerings of the sanctuary.
 Out of the enclosure were the auxiliary buildings, priests' houses, baths and sports structures built for the Olympic Games, which were held in Olympia every four years beginning in 776 BC.
 The Archaeological Museum contains some of the finest Classical and Roman sculptures in the country, the most famous of which are the head of Hera and the Hermes of Praxiteles.

 The Acropolis hill, so called the "Sacred Rock" of Athens, is the most important site of the city with four of the greatest masterpieces of classical Greek art – the Parthenon, the Propylaea, the Erechtheion and the Temple of Athena Nike.
 It has the famous porch of the Caryatids on the south.
 It combined both Doric and Ionic columns for the first time.
 The Acropolis Museum houses all the portable objects removed from the site since 1834.
+At the foot of the Acroplis is The Theatre of Dionysus - considered to be the world's first theratre.

 We Make Trip Planning Easy